-Figure 15: Log2 Ratios derived from cfDNA of healthy control individuals.
+Response to Reviewers Figure 15: Log2 Ratios derived from cfDNA of healthy control individuals.
 Example Log2 Ratios estimated from the cfDNA of four healthy (a)-(d) female and (e)-(f) male control individuals. (g) and (h) show the density of segmented Log2 Ratios for the female and male controls, respectively.
 In (a) to (f), the Log2 ratios are displayed according to their genomic coordinates.
 The grey dots show the raw estimates while the red lines represent segmented values.